Anton-Am/json-ld/README.md

 ### Using the JSON-LD in a Laracasts Presenter

-Even though this example shows using the JSON-LD inside of a `Laracasts\Presenter` presenter, Laravel is not required for this package.
+Even though this example shows using the JSON-LD inside a `Laracasts\Presenter` presenter, Laravel is not required for this package.

 #### /App/Presenters/BusinessPresenter.php